unmojang/drasl/doc/configuration.md

         ServicesURL = https://example.com/yggdrasil/minecraftservices
         ```

-- `[AnonymousLogin]`: Allow certain usernames to authenticate with a shared password, without registering.
+- `[TransientLogin]`: Allow certain usernames to authenticate with a shared password, without registering.
 Useful for supporting bot accounts.
     - `Allow`: Boolean.
 Default value: `false`.
     - `UsernameRegex`: If a username matches this regular expression, it will be allowed to log in with the shared password.
-Use `".*"` to allow anonymous login for any username.
+Use `".*"` to allow transient login for any username.
 String.
 Example value: `"[Bot] .*"`.
-    - `Password`: The shared password for anonymous login.
+    - `Password`: The shared password for transient login.
 Not restricted by `MinPasswordLength`.
 String.
 Example value: `"hunter2"`.
 - `[RegistrationNewPlayer]`: Registration policy for new players.
     - `Allow`: Boolean.
 Default value: `true`.
     - `AllowChoosingUUID`: Allow new users to choose the UUID for their account.
 Boolean.
 Default value: `false`.